NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 Pushes a package to the server and optionally publishes it.
 NuGet's default configuration is obtained by loading %AppData%\NuGet\NuGet.config, then loading any nuget.config or .nuget\nuget.config starting from root of drive and ending in current directory.

-Starting with NuGet 2.5, if NuGet.exe identifies a UNC/folder source, it will perform the file copy to the source.

 ### Usage
     nuget push <package path> [API key] [options]